Street racing: Nigeria

-Dec 27, 2021 police arrested rich kids who were doing illegal street racing in Abuja.
-Due to illegal street racing a part of a popular road in Abuja has been cited as a racing spot by racers.
+On December 27, 2021, police arrested several rich young men who were involved in illegal street racing in Abuja.
+Due to illegal street racing, a part of a popular road in Abuja has been cited as a racing spot by racers.

 South Africa

-Illegal street racing in South Africa has been a problem for a long time mostly in Cape Town.
-This act causes an outrage on the local communities due to noise, accidents, etc. The authorities develops measures to be taken to address illegal street racing.
+Illegal street racing in South Africa has been a problem for a long time, mostly in Cape Town.
+This act causes an outrage on the local communities due to noise, accidents, etc. As of 2022 the authorities are developing measures to be taken to address illegal street racing.

 Americas

 Brazil

 In Brazil, street races are commonly known as "pegas" or "rachas".
 Since 1997, the National Traffic Code of Brazil prohibits street racing, stunts, dangerous moves and related competitions in public streets; racers may have their driving licenses and cars confiscated, besides paying a fine and going to jail from six months to two years.
 Popular street racing venues are often discovered by police after receiving information from Crime Stoppers.
 In such cases, plainclothes officers are first sent to check if the information is correct.
 If so, the roads leading out of the place are blocked and the competitors arrested.

 Legal amateur racing is possible in some places.
 For example, Autódromo José Carlos Pace, the venue for the Formula 1 Brazilian Grand Prix, hosts regular amateur racing events with appropriate infrastructure.
 Some racecourses have events such as track days or drag racing with cars split into categories by power.